MG HS review - Interior, design and technology

 Sat-nav, stereo and infotainment

-While the sat-nav is okay, like the rest of the HS infotainment system, it’s a little fiddly to use.
-The same is true of the climate control, although there are a few physical buttons for shortcuts to key features lower down, which help things along more smoothly.
+While the simple menu layout of the HS’s infotainment system is easy to understand, the climate control settings on the touchscreen are fiddly.
+Although there are a few physical buttons for shortcuts to key features lower down, which help things along more smoothly.

 In this review

-- 2Engines, performance and drivePower seems reasonable enough on paper, but the HS 1.5-litre petrol engine is noisy and needs to be revved hard
+- 2Engines, performance and drivePower seems reasonable enough on paper, but the 1.5-litre petrol engine is noisy and needs to be revved hard

-- 3MPG, CO2 and running costsThe HS offers below average day-to-day running costs, although the more expensive plug-in hybrid model brings better efficiency
+- 3MPG, CO2 and running costsThe MG HS offers below average day-to-day running costs, and is likely to be more expensive to insure than many key rivals

-- 4Interior, design and technology - currently readingThe updated cabin and higher-quality materials inside help the HS take the fight to the class leaders
+- 4Interior, design and technology - currently readingThe updated HS has more presence than before, but its cabin and technology is no match for class leaders

 - 5Practicality, comfort and boot spaceThe MG HS offers plenty of passenger space, but its boot could be bigger

-- 6Reliability and safetyWith a five-star safety rating, reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free
+- 6Reliability and safetyWith a five-star safety rating, a reassuring seven-year warranty and improving customer feedback, MG HS ownership should be hassle-free